top of page

 This first stage of habitat improvement and extension was completed in 2023 with the Lancaster and Barrier Creeks and associated remnant forests, now fenced and regenerating from Pegarah Reserve through to the Barrier Creek Gorge.

-2023 Building community capacity to restore native vegetation and monitor impacts of restoration effort - In progress
+2023 Building community capacity to restore native vegetation and monitor impacts of restoration effort.

 Funding for this project was received from ANZ Seeds of Renewal program in 2023.
 A fully updated ‘Restoration Kit’ specifically designed for King Island, is now available on the King Island Landcare website, and can be downloaded. https://kingislandlandcare.org.au/publications/